Audrey Azoulay: Re-election

 On 9 November 2021, Azoulay was re-elected by a very large majority to a second term at the head of UNESCO during the 41st session of the Organization's General Conference in Paris.

 According to France 24, "this re-election seems to confirm the strategy of depoliticization of the institution that she has sought since her election".
 For Le Monde, “under her leadership, highly sensitive Middle East issues, such as the heritage of Jerusalem, have been the subject of upstream negotiations to avoid pitfalls, even if it means postponing them.
 So much so that the United States and Israel, who left accusing UNESCO of anti-Israeli bias, are considering their return".
 On the other hand, "the UN agency has increased its number of unifying projects, such as the reconstruction of Mosul (recently visited by the Pope in Iraq), almost doubling its operating budget thanks to voluntary contributions (up 15% by 2020)", explained Le Figaro.

 An Ethiopian diplomat quoted by AFP sums up: "When she arrived, UNESCO was in a bad state.
 Now, objectively speaking, the organization is in much better shape".
 Other sources in UNESCO have said corruption and cronyism have flourished during her tenure, leading a former ambassador to UNESCO to accuse her of bullying and abusing UNESCO staff.

 End of mandate

 During the 2025 UNESCO Director-General succession process, Firmin Edouard Matoko, one of Azoulay’s long-time deputies, was viewed as representing internal continuity, while the Egyptian candidate Khaled El-Enany symbolized renewal.
 Matoko was defeated in the election by 55 votes to 2.

-Her term will officially end on 15 November 2025.
+Her term officially ended on 15 November 2025.